 Where can I find down payment assistance?

-Most states have a housing authority, or a housing and finance authority that provides information on down payment assistance.
+Most states have a housing authority or a housing and finance authority that provides information on down payment assistance.

-When looking for down payment assistance, what does “targeted area” mean?
+What does "targeted area" mean?

-What is the difference between a bond program and down payment assistance?
+What's the difference between a bond program and down payment assistance?